giorgygunawan/reward-web/README.md

 <H1> Testing </H1>
 `This project lacks unit test as the creator needs more time to research Jest for React.` *a shame indeed

+<H1> NPM Script </H1>

+`npm install`
+installs dependency in package.json

+`npm start`
+build css from sass, add sass watcher, runs the app in development mode

+`npm build`
+build css from sass, build the app for production

+`npm test`
+test the project using jest